Sonalikasingh17/Python_Revision/Readme.md

 ## CampusX Data Science Mentorship Program

 I’m progressing through the **CampusX Data Science Mentorship Program**, which spans ~7 months and delivers an industry-aligned curriculum focused on hands-on learning with assignments, projects, and case studies.
-It also includes interview prep, portfolio development, and doubt support.:contentReference[oaicite:0]{index=0}
+It also includes interview prep, portfolio development.
 ---

 ## Structure & Notebooks